amu277/Projects_DataScience_ParisSaclay/README.md

 DataCamp = Submission for Data Camp challenge; goal is to identify molecules based on their spectra (classification) as well predict their concentration (regression).
 Languages: Python

-DataStream_Processing = Includes two projects for the class.
-One an adaptation of kmeans to process streaming online data to cluster groups of people based on their fitness statistics; the other is an example using Apache Storm to develop word counts and choose the most frequent tweets in the dataset.
-Languages: Python, Java

-Internship_project = Includes some of the definitions used to process sensor data for the company.
-Languages: Python

-spark_fpgrowth = An example using pySpark to apply mapReduce and an association mining algorithm available in Spark to cluster authors that frequently published scientific papers together.
-Languages: PySpark, Python, SQL